Skip to content

 Groups devices in the Summer Deployment group

-Searching for "Middle School" will also return results from any subsites nested under it, like "Middle School — Library" or "Middle School — Lab 2."
+Tip: On the single-org Assets screen, site and category searches are hierarchy-aware.
+Searching for "Middle School" will also return results from any subsites under it (e.g., "Middle School — Library", "Middle School — Lab 2").

 Hardware Fields